Imaginary part of timelike entanglement entropy: Results for general states

 The formula Eq.(\ref{Im_0}) should be modified by including more terms associated with $S_{\tilde{k}}(t_0,x;t_0,x')$.
 Let us denote the corrections by $Im \Delta S(t,x;t',x')$.
 By considering the corrections from operators with fractional conformal dimension, we propose a correction to Eq.(\ref{Im_0})

-where $m=[h_k]$ and $h.c.$ denotes the complex conjugate.
+where $m=[h_k]$ is the result of applying the ceiling function to the maximum value in the set $\{h_k\}$, and $h.c.$ denotes the complex conjugate.
 Thus the full imaginary part of timelike EE is expressed as follows \bea \text{Im} S_f(t,x;t',x')=\text{Im} S(t,x;t',x')+\text{Im} \Delta S(t,x;t',x'), \eea where $\text{Im} S(t,x;t',x')$ is given by Eq.(\ref{Im_0}) and contributes the universal term $\frac{i\pi c}{6}$, while $\text{Im} \Delta S(t,x;t',x')$ accounts for the contributions from all operators with fractional conformal dimensions.

 As a simple verification of Eq. (\ref{S_G}), one can demonstrate that it becomes zero for the spacelike separation between the points $(t,x)$ and $(t',x')$.
 As discussed in Section \ref{section_2}, in the scenario depicted in Fig. \ref{separation} (c), the integral results from (\ref{S_G}) yield a value of zero.
 While, in the case illustrated in Fig. \ref{separation} (d), the contributions cancel each other out.
 This aligns with our expectation that the imaginary part of the spacelike EE vanishes.